moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 ### Extending the Design

-The design can be extended to other token types, such as personal access tokens, while maintaining the same authorization logic.
-However, token generation can introduce domain-specific complexity and rules, providing flexibility for different contexts.
+This design can be extended to other token types, such as personal access tokens, while maintaining the same core authorization logic.
+However, the rules governing token generation may vary to accommodate domain-specific needs, offering flexibility while maintaining security.

 ### Pros

-- Reduces the need for storing temporary role-related data in the database.
+- Reduces the need to store temporary role-related data in the database.
-- Supports concurrent pipelines within the same project, with independent access controls.
+- Enables concurrent pipelines with independent access controls for different commits.
-- Simplifies runtime authorization decisions by moving them to token generation.
+- Simplifies runtime authorization decisions by shifting them to token generation.
-- Enables enforcement of authorization policies across different services.
+- Allows enforcement of authorization policies across various services.

 ### Cons

-- The token size may increase due to embedded permissions.
+- Token size may increase due to embedded permissions.

 ### Permissions